 In 2018, more than 650 visits were made to families with histories of trauma, intimate partner violence, mental health issues, and substance abuse.
 The visits focused on providing parenting skills to reduce the risk of child maltreatment and neglect.

 This is a shared success story as the Healthy Families village extends beyond the program team to you, our community.
-Through the financial support of federal and state grants, as well as the generosity of Northern Arizona Healthcare colleagues, we are supporting 90 new parents in creating nurturing homes for their children this year.
+Through the generosity of Northern Arizona Healthcare colleagues, as well as financial support from First Things First, the Child Abuse Prevention License Plate Donation Grant Program - with partial funding providing by the Arizona Community Foundation, and partial funding provided by the Delta Dental of Arizona Foundation, we are supporting 90 new parents in creating nurturing homes for their children this year.
 Thank you for making this possible.

 Investing in the Village